JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    of values for column `col`, which can be a column name or index
 2. a `cols => function` pair indicating that `function` should be called with positional arguments holding columns `cols`, which can be a any valid column selector
-3. a `col => function => target_col` `cols => function => target_col` form additionally
+3. a `cols => function => target_col` form additionally
    specifying the name of the target column (this assumes that `function` returns a single value or a vector)
 4. a `col => target_col` pair, which renames the column `col` to `target_col`
-5. a `nrow` or `nrow => target_col` form which efficiently produces number of rows in a group (without `target_col` a new column created gets `:nrow` name)
+5. a `nrow` or `nrow => target_col` form which efficiently computes the number of rows in a group (without `target_col` the new column is called `:nrow`)
-6. several arguments of the forms given above or vectors of pairs for these forms
+6. several arguments of the forms given above, or vectors thereof
 7. a function which will be called with a `SubDataFrame` corresponding to each group;
-   this form should be avoided due to its poor performance unless a `SubDataFrame` has a very large number of columns (in which case `SubDataFrame` avoids excessive compilation)
+   this form should be avoided due to its poor performance unless a very large number of columns are processed (in which case `SubDataFrame` avoids excessive compilation)

-Forms 1 to 5 and 7 can be also passed as a first argument to `by`.
+All forms except 6 can be also passed as the first argument to `by`.

-In all of these cases, the `function` can return either a single row or multiple rows.
+In all of these cases, `function` can return either a single row or multiple rows.
-Normally it is assumed that a function returns a single value or a vector.
+`function` can always generate a single column by returning a single value or a vector.
-Additionally multiple columns in a form of `AbstractDataFrame`, `AbstactMatrix`, `NamedTuple` or `DataFrameRow` can be returned by the `function` if `by` is passed exactly one `function` and `target_col` is not specified.
+Additionally, if `by` is passed exactly one `function` and `target_col` is not specified, `function` can return multiple columns in the form of an `AbstractDataFrame`, `AbstractMatrix`, `NamedTuple` or `DataFrameRow`.

 Here are the rules specifying the shape of the resulting `DataFrame`:
 - a single value produces a single row and column per group